Coko-Foundation/ketty/docs/docs/userGuide/02-Managing Books and Collaboration/01-create-delete-books.md

 ### 2. Upload your files

 1. Select "Select files" to open the **Import** page
-2. Upload one or more Word docx files (Each file will become a separate chapter in your book)
+2. Upload one or more Word docx files (each file will become a separate chapter in your book)
 3. Give your book a title
 4. You'll land on the **Producer** page
-5. Your uploaded files will appear in the chapter list once they finish processing
+5. Your uploaded files will appear in the book body list once they finish processing

 ## Delete a book